DigitalLifeCollective/mapped-projects/README.md

 **If you are a github whiz then all you need to do is:**

-* Create a file using the JSON above or the digitallifecollective.json file as your template
+* Create a file using example.json file as your template
 * Name it logically [projectName].json
 * Commit and push your file into /projects
   ***Note: You will need to create a branch and a pull request.***